rubbycool/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * Class `Base`:
     * private class attribute `__nb_objects = 0`
     * class constructor: `def __init__(self, id=None):`:
-        * if `id` is not `None`, assign the public instance attribute `id` with this argument value - you can assume `id` is an integer and you don’t need to test the type of it
+        * if `id` is not `None`, assign the public instance attribute `id` with this argument value - you can assume `id` is an integer and you do not need to test the type of it.
         * otherwise, increment `__nb_objects` and assign the new value to the public instance attribute `id`

-This class will be the “base” of all other classes in this project.
+This class will be the bases of all other classes in this project.
 Its main purpose is to manage an `id` attribute in all its derived classes.

 File(s): [`models/base.py`](./models/base.py) [`models/__init__.py`](./models/__init__.py)